 Dr. William Roper became dean of the School of Medicine in 2004, and renewed focus on private funding and the importance of the Foundation’s work.
 In the Foundation’s 2003-2004 annual report, Roper acknowledged the uncertain economic climate yet framed the challenges in terms of opportunity, and recognized that in light of recent crises, the institution had “benefited greatly from the generosity of our alumni, friends, patients, foundations, and corporate partners."

-David B. Anderson succeeded Copeland as Foundation president the following year, and continues to serve the Foundation in that role today.
+David B. Anderson succeeded Copeland as Foundation president the following year, and served the Foundation until 2013.
 Anderson led the Foundation through the completion of the Carolina First Campaign in 2008, raising a total of $610 million—more than double its initial goal.
 The eight-year campaign was not only the most successful in the history of the University, but was also the fifth most successful campaign ever in the U.S. Additionally, early in Anderson’s tenure, the Loyalty Fund and Excellence Fund exceeded $1 million in combined unrestricted funds for the first time.
 Anderson instituted several important changes to create a more engaged Medical Foundation board, including: streamlining by-laws; adding separate standing committees for audit, governance, and finance functions; and reducing its membership to 27 from more than 70.